-Due to the skin barrier function of the epidermis, liquid, creamy and solid substances can be applied topically -onto the stratum corneum - to closely mimic the in vivo situation.
-Substances can also be applied systemically by adding to the cell culture medium.
+Due to the relatively dry surface, liquids, creamy and solid substances can be applied topically onto the epidermis to closely mimic the in vivo exposure situation.
+Substances can also be applied systemically by adding them to the cell culture medium.

 epiCS for in vitro skin corrosion testing

 The epiCS is an OECD-approved epidermal model to conduct an in vitro skin corrosion assay according to OECD TG 431.
 Skin corrosion refers to the production of irreversible damage to the skin manifested as visible necrosis through the epidermis and into the dermis, following the application of a test chemical [as defined by the United Nations (UN) Globally Harmonized System of Classification and Labelling of Chemicals (GHS), cited in the OECD TG 431].
 The validation study for the epiCS method for skin corrosion testing revealed very good results for the discrimination of corrosive from non-corrosive chemicals (100% sensitivity, 84.7% specificity, 92.4% accuracy).
 This test method can also be used for sub-categorisation of corrosives in GHS Cat.
 1A and GHS Cat.
 1B/C.

 In the in vitro skin corrosion test the test items are topically applied onto the epiCS models for 3 and 60 minutes, respectively.
 After the exposure time, tissue viability is determined with the MTT assay.
 The prediction model to identify corrosive substances is defined in the OECD TG 431: